apache/iotdb/docs/SystemDesign/TsFile/Format.md

   - **8: GORILLA**

   - **9: ZIGZAG**
-	- ZigZag encoding maps signed integers to unsigned integers so that numbers with a small absolute value have a small varint encoded value too.
+	- ZigZag encoding maps signed integer/long data to unsigned integer/long data so that numbers with a small absolute value have a small varint encoded value too.

 - **The correspondence between the data type and its supported encodings**